 The technology industry—or at least its largest players—will likely continue to close the gender gap in the year ahead.
 Deloitte Global predicts that large global technology firms, on average, will reach nearly 33% overall female representation in their workforces in 2022, up slightly more than 2 percentage points from 2019 (figure 1).1 The proportion of women in technical roles will also nudge up, though it has tended to lag the overall proportion of women by about 8 percentage points.

 A 2-percentage-point increase, though small, actually represents notable progress.
-Moving the needle is difficult, and even aggressive campaigns to recruit, hire, retain, and promote women have been found to work slowly.
+Moving the needle is difficult and even aggressive campaigns to recruit, hire, retain and promote women have been found to work slowly.
 But while this progress is a step in the right direction, going forward, tech companies may need to work even harder to improve these numbers.

-Our analysis of 20 large technology companies that provide annual workforce diversity reports shows that they have maintained their momentum on the gender front in the past two years.3 Despite women being disproportionately affected by pandemic-driven spikes in global unemployment and reductions in labor force participation,4 many of these organizations have managed to keep female representation on an upward trajectory.
+Our analysis of 20 large technology companies that provide annual workforce diversity reports shows that they have maintained their momentum on the gender front in the past two years.3 Despite women being disproportionately affected by pandemic-driven spikes in global unemployment and reductions in labor force participation,4 many of these organisations have managed to keep female representation on an upward trajectory.
 In part, this may have been because the technology sector was better prepared than most to pivot quickly to remote work and flexible work models when the pandemic began, relying on already familiar connectivity and collaboration tools.
-Moreover, many large enterprises have had workforce diversity pledges and programs in place for several years, and this prior commitment to diversity (gender and otherwise) may have helped them weather the crisis.
+Moreover, many large enterprises have had workforce diversity pledges and programmes in place for several years, and this prior commitment to diversity (gender and otherwise) may have helped them weather the crisis.
 Further, employment in the tech sector, including for women, began to recover earlier than many other industries, possibly making it easier to maintain progress in gender equity.5

-While high-profile tech players will likely continue to make and report gains in gender diversity, smaller tech companies with fewer resources and less stature to attract and keep women may find it harder.6 It’s difficult to pinpoint how these smaller companies are faring, since they don’t typically report diversity data, but a late 2019 study of global tech startup executives found that only 43% had established companywide hiring and promotion goals to increase diversity.7 Without targets and transparency, smaller tech organizations may well be underperforming on gender diversity compared to their larger peers—and they may have fallen even further behind during the pandemic.8
+While high-profile tech players will likely continue to make and report gains in gender diversity, smaller tech companies with fewer resources and less stature to attract and keep women may find it harder.6 It’s difficult to pinpoint how these smaller companies are faring, since they don’t typically report diversity data, but a late 2019 study of global tech startup executives found that only 43% had established companywide hiring and promotion goals to increase diversity.7 Without targets and transparency, smaller tech organisations may well be underperforming on gender diversity compared to their larger peers—and they may have fallen even further behind during the pandemic.8

 Racially and ethnically diverse TMT women appear to be even more negatively affected by the pandemic than their peers.
 Compared to other women working in TMT, they are more likely to report spending increased time on work and home responsibilities.
 They’re more likely to report poor or extremely poor satisfaction with their mental and physical well-being, as well as their motivation and productivity at work and ability to switch off.
-Startlingly, over half of racially and ethnically diverse TMT women (52%) rate their work/life balance as poor or extremely poor versus 43% of other TMT women, and 59% feel less optimistic about their career prospects today than before the pandemic versus 48% of other TMT women.
+Startlingly, over half of racially and ethnically diverse TMT women (52%) rate their work/life balance as poor or extremely poor versus 43% of other TMT women and 59% feel less optimistic about their career prospects today than before the pandemic versus 48% of other TMT women.
 Since few tech companies report in detail on the composition of their female workforces (that is, race, age, or other social identities), it’s difficult to gauge if representation is improving in other dimensions, but it’s plausible that the pandemic’s differential impacts on racially and ethnically diverse women may be complicating diversity efforts.

 These pandemic-driven pressures may result in job churn among women and may even prompt some to leave the workforce entirely.
-A majority of TMT women (51%) feel less optimistic about their career prospects now than before the crisis broke, and 57% expect to leave their current employer for a new role within two years, citing lack of work/life balance as the biggest reason.
+A majority of TMT women (51%) feel less optimistic about their career prospects now than before the crisis broke and 57% expect to leave their current employer for a new role within two years, citing lack of work/life balance as the biggest reason.
 What’s more, a startling 22% are considering leaving the workforce altogether, motivated chiefly by workload increases that are affecting their well-being.

-Looking past the pandemic, organizations should consider how their future work model could help them reach a wider and more diverse talent pool.
+Looking past the pandemic, organisations should consider how their future work model could help them reach a wider and more diverse talent pool.
 Drawing on lessons learned during the pandemic, several major tech companies are embracing a remote-first work model, while others are settling on a hybrid of office- and home-based work, and some are even experimenting with smaller distributed offices.16 Beyond increasing work/life flexibility, “work from anywhere” models expand the available pool of exceptional, diverse talent to nationwide and even worldwide, not just within commuting distance of the office.17

 Having a larger talent pool to choose from can be especially important for an industry that doesn’t have enough qualified women to go around.
 Building up the next generation of tech talent by diversifying the STEM pipeline is a laudable goal, but one that will likely take many years of sustained effort.
 In the meantime, some tech companies are aiming to attract and recruit women from overlooked worker segments such as those returning to work or transitioning from other industries.
-Some are partnering with organizations that run “returnship” programs, providing training and mentorship to women resuming their careers after a pause.18 Others have established apprenticeships that aim to recruit and upskill “unconventional talent” such as career-switchers who lack a traditional tech background.
+Some are partnering with organisations that run “returnship” programmes, providing training and mentorship to women resuming their careers after a pause.18 Others have established apprenticeships that aim to recruit and upskill “unconventional talent” such as career-switchers who lack a traditional tech background.

 Beyond hiring more women, closing the gender gap will likely require solving challenges of retention and equitable promotion.
-Research indicates that about half of the industry’s female workers drop out of technology employment by mid-career, and women hold less than a quarter of the industry’s senior leadership roles.19 According to a 2020 Deloitte report, gender bias is the top obstacle preventing tech women from moving into leadership positions.20 Yet diverse leadership can be critical for enabling more creative thinking and better business outcomes, as well as for providing role models.21 Formal mentorship programs and development opportunities for women, along with gender targets for promotions, could go a long way toward improving retention among women and enabling them to progress to senior executive levels.
+Research indicates that about half of the industry’s female workers drop out of technology employment by mid-career and women hold less than a quarter of the industry’s senior leadership roles.19 According to a 2020 Deloitte report, gender bias is the top obstacle preventing tech women from moving into leadership positions.20 Yet diverse leadership can be critical for enabling more creative thinking and better business outcomes, as well as for providing role models.21 Formal mentorship programmes and development opportunities for women, along with gender targets for promotions, could go a long way toward improving retention among women and enabling them to progress to senior executive levels.
 But less than a quarter of TMT companies have established these measures, according to Deloitte’s Women @ Work research.22

 When reimagined, work can be more than a process.
-It can be an outcome that drives productivity, value and impact by unlocking human potential and creating an organization that is resilient to risk, fit for the future and grounded in meaning for workers whose identity will drive sustained results.
+It can be an outcome that drives productivity, value and impact by unlocking human potential and creating an organisation that is resilient to risk, fit for the future and grounded in meaning for workers whose identity will drive sustained results.